 net localgroup "Remote Desktop Users"

-- Start Local Group Policy Editor (gpedit.msc);
+- Launch the Local Group Policy Editor (

-- Go to the section Computer Configuration -> Windows settings -> Security Settings -> Local policies -> User Rights Assignment;
+- Go to the GPO section Computer Configuration -> Windows settings -> Security Settings -> Local policies -> User Rights Assignment;

 - Find the policy Allow log on through Remote Desktop Services; After the server is promoted to the DC, only the Administrators group (these are Domain Admins) remains in this local policy.

 domainname\Remote Desktop Users), or directly the domain user, or a group (

 - Backup Operators